algolia/instantsearch-android/docgen/src/widgets.md

     algolia:attribute='@{"city"}'
     algolia:highlighted="@{true}"/>
 ```
 This will highlight the attribute according to the query term, like you can see in the screenshot.
-The color used for highlighting is `R.color.colorHighlighting`, which you can override in your application.
+The color used by default for highlighting is `R.color.colorHighlighting`, which you can override in your application.

-Alternatively, you can specify `algolia:highlightingColor='@{"color/appDefinedColor"}'` to use a specific color for the current view.
+You can also specify `algolia:highlightingColor='@{"color/appDefinedColor"}'` on a `View` to use a specific color for this one only.

 Note that highlighting **only works automatically on TextViews**. if you implement a [custom hit view](#custom-hit-views) or to highlight results received by your [custom widget](#anatomy-of-an-algoliawidget), you should use the `Highlighter`.
 This tool will let you build a highlighted [`Spannable`](https://developer.android.com/reference/android/text/Spannable.html) from a search result and an optional highlight color: